dubbersthehoser/httpservers/README.md

 Once your Postgres database is up and its connection string is set in `.env`, run `./gooser.sh up` to migrated the database for server use.

+## Building and Running Chirpy

+`go build ./cmd/chirpy`

+Chirpy will listen to port 8080

+# Endpoints

+Go to `./docs/endpoints.md`